moorepants/me41055/content/pages/schedule.rst

    This website is in draft state and will be finalized by February 7, 2022 and is subject to change before then.

-This is the schedule for the quarter. **Check the schedule periodically for changes.** All lecture notes, Jupyter notebooks, and scripts will be added here.
+This is the schedule for the quarter.
+All videos, lecture notes, Jupyter notebooks, and scripts will be added here.
+The weekly topics may be adjusted throughout the course to fit the learning pace, but the homework due dates are fixed. **Check the schedule periodically for updates.**

+The basic flow of the course is as follows:

+- Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Fridays, starting the Friday before the first work session.
+URLs to these materials will be posted here in this schedule.
+- Homeworks will be released to Brightspace-Vocareum one week before the Friday they are due.
+- You will have at least one homework work session available for each homework assignment.
+- You should have watched the lecture videos and ideally started the homework assignments before attending the work sessions.
+- During the work sessions you have free time to work on the assignments and the instructors will be present to answer questions and give ad hoc explanations on topics.
+- Homework grades and solutions will be made available before the next work session prior to a new homework (released on Tuesdays).
+- Adjustments will be made for holidays that fall on due dates, video/homework releases, or work sessions.

 .. class:: table table-striped table-bordered

 ==  =============  ====================================  =================  =====
 #   Date           Topic                                 Materials          Assignment Due
 ==  =============  ====================================  =================  =====
-01  F Feb 04       - Introduction
+01  F Feb 04       - Introduction & problem example
-                   - Jupyter Introduction
+                   - Vocareum Introduction
-                   - Python Introduction
+                   - Jupyter & Python Introduction
-                   - NBGrader Introduction
-                   - Full problem example
 01  T Feb 08       Work Session 13:45-15:45
 --  -------------  ------------------------------------  -----------------  -----
 02  F Feb 11       - SymPy Introduction